 If the police refer a teenager to an OJA, a professional who works at the OJA will contact the teen within a few weeks.
 The professional will recommend that the teenager take part in an activity or program that is meant to help him.

-The teenager will usually have to go to information and awareness sessions.
+The teenager will usually have to go to information and awareness sessions, and sometimes a reparation process.
 They last about two hours.
 The OJA will ask the parents to attend as well.

-At the end of the activity, the teenager’s case will be over.
+At the end of the support, the teenager’s case will be over.
 He will not have to go to court.

 What if the police decide not to take extrajudicial measures